Deltares/D-FAST_Morphological_Impact/docs/techref.md

 Running D-FAST Morphological Impact on those new unstructured model results will give different results than those obtained using the curvilinear model, but the differences are expected to be small.
 They will be quantified and reported.

 For the automated testing, unit tests and regression tests based on known input/output combinations will be used.
+These tests will be executed on the original Python code and to the degree possible on the compiled binaries as well.
+Details of the various tests implemented will be documented as the project progresses and full documentation will be included in the final project documentation.

 ## Automated Generation of Documentation